mwrouse/zombie-attack/README.md

 # Zombie Attack!
+This is my first HTML/Javascript game.

-A recreation of a game I created in high school in QBasic, this time using HTML5 canvas and Javascript/JQuery
+It is a recreation of a game that I created while in high school in QBasic.

 [Play the game HERE](http://mwrouse.com/portfolio/zombieattack)